top of page

 Communal Penance Services with the opportunity for individual confessions are celebrated during Advent and Lent each year.

+For regular Confession times, click here.
 If you want to make an appointment for confession, please contact the pastor:

 Rev. Maxy D'Costa